ambonvik/cimba/docs/background.rst

 Once we have this module tightly packaged, it can be used elsewhere than just the main event queue.
 We use the same data structure for all priority queues of processes waiting for some resource, since our ``cmb_resourceguard`` is a derived class from ``cmi_hashheap``.
-In our second tutorial, the LNG harbor simulation, we even used it at the modeling level to maintain the set of active ships in the model.
+In our second tutorial, the LNG harbor simulation, we even used an instance of it at the modeling level to maintain the set of active ships in the model.

-Each entry in the hashheap array provides space for four 64-bit payload items, together with the handle, a ``double``, and a signed 64-bit integer for use as prioritization keys.
+Each entry in the hashheap array provides space for four 64-bit payload items, together with the event handle, a ``double``, and a signed 64-bit integer for use as prioritization keys.
 The ``cmi_hashheap`` struct also has a pointer to an application-provided comparator function that determines the ordering between two entries.
 For the main event priority queue, this is based on reactivation time, priority, and handle value (i.e. FIFO